Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 A domain event represents an immutable fact that has already occurred in the domain — the result of a business behavior.
 Ideally, your aggregates should expose explicit behaviors (rather than being anemic ), and from those behaviors, domain events are born.
 Once again, ubiquitous language plays a key role in how these events are named and understood.

-Domain events are always context-bound, hence their meaning only holds inside the bounded context where they originated.
+Domain events are always context-bound; their meaning holds only within the bounded context where they originated.

 When naming events, consider their context with high-value semantics, and use a combination of the [Noun][PastTenseVerb] (e.g. CustomerRegistered, OrderShipped).